input-output-hk/nami/README.md

 cardano.getRewardAddresses() : [RewardAddress]
 ```

-`RewardAddresses` is a hex encoded bytes string.
+`RewardAddress` is a hex encoded bytes string.

 **Note** This function will return an array of length `1` and will always return the same single address.